runely/calendar-homey/README.md

   - Fixed a type error where false could be returned instead of an empty list
   - Added missing Promise catch
   - Code cleanup
+  - Export functions through an object instead of directly on module.exports to easier follow usages
 - 2.11.4
   - Dependency updates
 - 2.11.3